Aims and Scope:

-- The authors must ensure that before submitting the manuscript for publication, they have taken care of the following: Title page should contain title, name of the author/co-authors, their qualifications, designation & institutions they are affiliated with and mailing address for future correspondence, e-mail address, and phone and fax number.
+- The authors must ensure that before submitting the manuscript for publication, they have taken care of the following: Title page should contain the title, name of the author/co-authors, their qualifications, designation & institutions they are affiliated with, mailing address for future correspondence, e-mail address, and phone and fax number.

-- Abstract in structured format up to 250 words.
+- Abstract in the structured format (up to 250 words).

-- References mentioned as stated in the Instruction to Authors section.
+- References are mentioned as stated in the Instruction to Authors section.

-- Photographs/illustrations along with their captions.
+- Photographs/illustrations are provided in high quality along with their captions.

-- Letter of Undertaking signed by all the authors.
+- Letter of Undertaking signed by all authors.

-- Disclosure regarding source of funding and conflict of interest if any besides approval of the study from respective Ethics Committee/Institution Review Board.
+- Disclosure regarding source of funding and conflict of interest, if any, besides approval of the study from the respective Ethics Committee/Institution Review Board.